microsoft/vscode-docs/docs/editor/github-copilot.md

 #### Prime Copilot with sample code

-One trick to get Copilot on the right page is to copy and paste sample code that is close to what you are looking for.
+One trick to get Copilot on the right page is to copy and paste sample code into your open editor that is close to what you are looking for.
 Providing a small example can help Copilot generate suggestions that match the language and tasks you want to achieve.
 Once Copilot begins providing you with the code you want and will actually use, you can delete the sample code from the file.
 This can be especially helpful to jump start Copilot to a newer library version when it defaults to the providing older code suggestions.

 ### Be consistent and keep the quality bar high